edgelesssys/constellation-cloud-provider-openstack/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md

 EOF
 ```

-Check the state the status of the loadbalanced-service until the `EXTERNAL-IP` status is no longer pending.
+Check the state and status of the loadbalanced-service until the `EXTERNAL-IP` status is no longer pending.

 ```shell
 $ kubectl get service loadbalanced-service